 In the 1990s we crossed Sarracenia oreophila with Sarracenia rubra ssp. jonesii,

-In spring this plant produces lots of flowers.
+Typically this plant will produce lots of pitchers in late spring and early summer.
 By mid summer, the plant slows down and the early spring pitchers will darken.
 In late summer when the weather cools down, this plant will send up a new set of pitchers.
 Nice!

 Plants You Receive

 Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
 Pitchers are expected to reach 8 inches during their first season after division.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.

 Please watch the monthly video podcast